Dropsource/monarch_samples/easy_localization_sample/README.md

 This `LocalizationsDelegate` definition is only for Monarch.
 Your easy_localization app won't need it.

-To run the stories:
+To run the easy_localization sample stories:
 ```
 `monarch run`
 ```

-To run the demo app:
+To run the easy_localization demo app:
 ```
 flutter run
 ```